quantify/vue3-pivottable/README.md

 It is a Vue port of the jQuery-based [PivotTable.js](https://pivottable.js.org/)

-The component was styled with primevue4 css variables to integrate with the new architecture.
 Minimal Typescript support was added.

 Additionally the component emits events when internal settings have changed